Composer

 Heather and Julea

-In the first stage of the process, Julea worked with the diverse-ability contemporary dancers of Propeller Dance in Ottawa, creating 12 large paintings.
+In their collaborative work Painted Dances, Julea worked with the diverse-ability contemporary dancers of Propeller Dance in Ottawa, creating 12 large paintings.
 A wheelchair wheel was used to create circular shapes.
 The paintings were used in the staging of Propeller Dance events.
 In the second stage of Painted Dances, Heather has created 12 electronic audio tracks and 12 piano scores for live performance.

 Propeller Dance with Julea’s paintings as backdrop